 There are different types of ear infections (such as the outer ear infection known as swimmer's ear), and they all can cause temporary hearing loss.
 Yet, in children, it's middle ear infections that are most associated with temporary hearing loss.

 Also called acute otitis media, middle ear infections result in ear pain and inflammation.
 During or after the initial infection, fluid can build up in the air-filled space behind the eardrum, which is known as otitis media with effusion.

-Middle ear infections are a common occurrence in childhood that can cause temporary hearing loss.
-Also called otitis media, middle ear infections result in inflammation, fluid build-up or a combination of both in the air-filled space behind the eardrum.
-This build up can reduce the mobility of the eardrum and middle ear bones, leading to decreased hearing ability.
-If treated properly, the infection will clear and hearing will improve.
-It's important to learn the symptoms so you know when to seek medical help for your child.
+This build-up can reduce the mobility of the eardrum and middle ear bones, leading to trouble hearing.
+This can be alarming, but there is good news: If treated properly, the infection will clear, the ear pain will go away, and your child’s hearing ability will return to normal.
+Still, it's important to learn the causes, symptoms and risk factors so you know when to seek medical help for your child.

-It can be difficult to recognize symptoms for infants and toddlers who cannot verbally express the pain or irritation they might be experiencing.
-If you're concerned that your young son or daughter could have a middle ear infection, look for these tell-tale signs:
+For babies and toddlers, it can be difficult to recognize symptoms for little ones who cannot verbally express the ear pain or irritation they might be experiencing.
+If you're concerned your young son or daughter could have a middle ear infection, look for these tell-tale signs:

-- Constant scratching or pulling at the ears
+- Constant or frequent scratching or pulling at the ears (indicating pain or discomfort)

-- Slower to respond to voices and other sounds
+- Slowed response to voices and other sounds (indicating trouble hearing)

 - Secretions from the ear

 For older children, adolescents and adults, these symptoms are common: